xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

               and recreate the dequantization matrix from that
 ````

-## 2.5 For each reused XKTGeometry, adjust its XKTMesh's matrix so it's transform is relative to the center of the parent XKTTile
+## Step 2.5 For each reused XKTGeometry, adjust its XKTMesh's matrix so it's transform is relative to the center of the parent XKTTile

 ````
 With each XKTTile